matiasvillaverde/trust/README.md

 Please note: This product is in beta, and you should proceed only if you comprehend the underlying code and workings.

+Here you can find documentation about the project: https://deepwiki.com/matiasvillaverde/trust

 ## Features

 - Maximum risk per trade.